redox-os/book/src/ci.md

 redoxer exec --folder ./sysroot/usr/:/usr curl --version
 ```

-You can extract files out of QEMU image with `--artifact` when succeeded and even combined with `--folder`:
+You can extract files out of QEMU image with `--artifact` when execution is successful.
+It also can be combined with `--folder`:

 ```sh
 redoxer exec --folder . --artifact . touch file